needle-mirror/com.unity.polyspatial.visionos/Documentation~/Materials.md

 For the built-in renderer pipeline unlit transparent material, the `Base (RGBA)` texture is supported.

 ## Lit Materials
+By default, using a lit material will only apply the host system's illumination to your materials.
+For example, on visionOS, this only applies the system IBL that encodes real world illumination.
+If you also want to apply Unity's internal illumination to your materials (e.g., light maps, light probes, and/or dynamic lights), you need to opt in to add these more expensive lighting calculations on a per-material basis by wiring up a [PolySpatial Lighting Node](PolySpatialLighting.md).

 ### Universal Render Pipeline/Lit
 For the URP lit material, the `Base Map` color and texture are respected, as is the `Render Face` option and the `Surface Inputs` `Tiling` and `Offset` properties.